cbrnr/python-intro-short/04-Functions/04-Functions.md

 11. Python has reached the end of the script, so we're done.

 You can run this example script interactively on [Python Tutor](http://www.pythontutor.com/visualize.html#mode=edit) &ndash; just paste the code and click on "Visualize Execution" to get a graphical step-by-step representation of what Python is doing behind the scenes.

+In this example, the names `x` and `y` are only defined in the function body.
+That is, we cannot use their values outside the function.
+If we do (for instance with `print(x)` in the last line of the script), Python will throw an error informing us that the name `x` is not defined.

+Therefore, a function body is a local scope which cannot be accessed from outside the function (the global scope).

 Exercises
 ---------